zaphodikus/raspi-backboiler/README.md

 * pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 * todo: link to solar panel protocol
 * todo link to the old 100 logfires YT channel

+## System Startup
+todo : Ramdisk for sqllite temporary databases

+todo : start IO server on startup and use the ramdisc for high speed logs

+todo : start the web server on startup